 With the rise of consumerism in healthcare, there are many similarities between walk-in medicine and the hospitality industry.
 Results Through Strategy specializes in unleashing the potential of restaurants and hotels and the technology companies that serve them.
 As with past restaurant speakers at our Symposium, who consistently receive among the highest speaker evaluations, we have asked Fred to help us raise thebar by identifying the key operating metrics and customer experience techniques that will lead to higher performing teams and more profitable clinics.

-If you’ve ever read our Monthly Market Report, you know we are big believers in using data analytics, not just in looking at your operations, but in segmenting and targeting consumers.
-Avalere Health is a data analytics company serving bio tech, health insurance and hospitals, and Chris lives, eats and breaths informatics strategies.
+If you’ve been reading our monthly market report, you know we are big believers in using data analytics, not just in looking at your operations, but in segmenting and targeting consumers.
+At Pfizer, Chris Boone lives, eats and breaths informatics strategies.
 He will light a fire under all of us about the future of data.
-And he will share some thoughts specifically around the data that sits under our noses and how we must unleash it to improve quality, reduce door-to-door times and drive major increases in patient volume
+And he will give us some thoughts specifically around the data that sits under our noses and how we must unleash it to improve quality, reduce door-to-door times and drive major increases in patient volume.

 Joan Thiel, VP Ambulatory Services, Banner Health and Kristie Genzer, System Vice President of Physician Development and President of Ochsner Physician Partners, Oshner Health System